 - After applying one coat of mascara, wait for about ten seconds to go in with a second coat (if desired).
 This way, your lashes don’t get clumpy!

-- Wipe off excess mascara from the wand on a tissue before applying, so it’s easy to maneuver and won’t clump (you will also avoid the horrid spidery-lashes look).
+- Wipe off excess mascara from the wand on a tissue before applying, so it’s easy to maneuver and won’t clump (unless you’re going for the spidery-lash look).

 - Before you go in with mascara, always make sure to curl your lashes using a high-quality eyelash curler.
-When you go in with curling, pinch your eyelash curler at last base and hold it tightly rotating upwards.
+When you curl, pinch your eyelash curler at its base and hold it tightly rotating upwards.

 - The way you hold your mascara matters!
 Hold your wand horizontally for thicker lashes and vertically (especially for the lower lashes) for a more natural look.